ejpsoil/soildata-assimilation-guidance/docs/tools/rml.md

 ```

 For each subject class sub-section at least one data source needs to be specified in
 the `sources` section.
-The source can declared within square brakets (i.e. a YAML
+The source can be declared within square brackets (i.e. a YAML
 collection), providing a path to a file followed by a tilde and then a type.
 The sources section can be more intricate, as YARRRML supports [a wide range of different data sources](https://rml.io/yarrrml/spec/#data-sources), including flat tables, databases and Web APIs.